nlpsandbox/nlpsandbox-client/README.md

 ## Usage

-### Create configuration

-1. Create the file that contains the future environment variables

-        cp .env.sample .env
+### Set your credentials

+You need to set your NLP Sandbox credentials as environment variables to use the NLP Sandbox client.

+    export NLP_USERNAME="changeme"
+    export NLP_API_TOKEN="changeme"

-2. Update the configuration values in *.env*.
-Set the values of `SYNAPSE_USERNAME` and `SYNAPSE_APIKEY` with the credentials of your Synapse account.
+Currently, the value of `NLP_USERNAME` and `NLP_API_TOKEN` must be set to the values of your Synapse username and API Key.

-3. Export the variables defined in .env to environment variables

-        export $(grep -v '^#' .env | xargs -d '\n')

 ### Run the client using Docker

-    docker run --rm nlpsandbox/cli

-### Evaluate the performance of a local prediction file
+Once the environment variables `NLP_USERNAME` and `NLP_API_TOKEN` have been set, try running the command below to show the help page of the client.

-    docker run --rm nlpsandbox/cli evaluate
+    docker run --rm -e NLP_USERNAME -e NLP_API_TOKEN nlpsandbox/cli

 ## Development